google/exposure-notifications-server/docs/server_functional_requirements.md

 Note that while a CDN is the recommended distribution mechanism, you can use other mechanisms to distribute these  files.

-#### Verification
+#### Signature verification

 The API will verify the signature against the content of the exposure binary file.
 It will use the metadata included in the signature file to identify which verification key to use for the specific application.
 The on device API will verify that:

 * The metadata in the signature file matches that in the export file.
 Specifically, the API will verify that the following fields match (all other fields can be left blank in the SignatureInfo message inside of TemporaryExposureKeyExport but are needed in TEKSignature)
   * app\_bundle\_id
     *   Android\_package
 *   the start\_timestamp of the current batch matches the end\_timestamp of the last batch if batch\_num is set:
     *   the signatures of all files in the batch match their corresponding export file